Dispute Resolution & Litigation Lawyers

-Civil litigation is a process where disputes between individuals, corporate entities or other legal personalities are resolved.
+Civil litigation is a process where civil disputes (i.e. non-criminal disputes) between individuals, corporate entities or other legal personalities are resolved.

 Civil litigation is often perceived as attending a Court and obtaining a judicial decision.
-However, it can involve other forms of dispute resolution including settlement negotiations and/or mediation conferences.
+However, it can involve other ways to resolve disputes including settlement negotiations and/or mediation conferences outside of court.

 The District Court